AbhinavSharma-AS17/Temperature-Monitoring-System_Abhinav-Sharma_202501100700173/README.md

 # Temperature Monitoring System

 ## Problem Statement
-A temperature monitoring system is required to check whether the current temperature is within the acceptable range.
+A temperature monitoring system is required to simulate temperature readings received from an IoT sensor.

 The system should:
 - Accept minimum and maximum temperature limits
-- Accept current temperature values from the user
+- Generate random temperature values
+- Take readings at regular intervals
-- Compare the temperature with the limits
+- Calculate the average temperature
-- Display appropriate status messages
-- Stop monitoring when `-1` is entered

 ---

 ## Approach
-1. Take minimum and maximum temperature limits from the user.
+1. Take maximum and minimum temperature limits from the user.
-2. Start the monitoring process using a loop.
-3. Accept the current temperature from the user.
+2. Ask the user for the number of temperature readings.
-4. Compare the entered temperature with the given limits.
+3. Generate random temperature values within the given range.
+4. Display each temperature reading.
-5. Display whether the temperature is normal, below, or above the limit.
+5. Calculate the average (mean) of the readings.
-6. Stop the program when the user enters `-1`.
+6. Display the experimental average temperature.

 ---

 ## Sample Output

+Enter maximum temperature in Celsius: 35
-Enter minimum temperature limit: 20
+Enter minimum temperature in Celsius: 20
-Enter maximum temperature limit: 30

-Temperature Monitoring Started
-Enter -1 to stop the program
+Enter number of readings to take: 5

-Enter current temperature: 18
-Status: Temperature is BELOW minimum limit

-Enter current temperature: 25
-Status: Temperature is NORMAL

-Enter current temperature: 35
-Status: Temperature is ABOVE maximum limit

-Enter current temperature: -1
-Monitoring Stopped
+READING 1 : The temperature is : 24.0 C
+READING 2 : The temperature is : 31.0 C
+READING 3 : The temperature is : 27.0 C
+READING 4 : The temperature is : 22.0 C
+READING 5 : The temperature is : 30.0 C

+Experimental value obtained : 26.8 C

 ---